eRum2016/Workshops/details/R for expression profiling by Next Generation Sequencing.md

 **Required packages**

-All required packages are available through Bioconductor.
-The exact selection of the packages will be dependent on available computer's specification (number of cores and amount of RAM).
+Please install the packages 'Rbowtie','limma','edgeR'.
+These required packages are available through Bioconductor.
+Beside these packages please install 'locfit' package from CRAN.

 **Required skills of participants**